-Cash flows from Falikang, a distribution joint venture between FibroGen Beijing and AstraZeneca, and cash flows into FibroGen Beijing, are currently intended to remain onshore in China.
 Our long-term plans for distributing cash flows from FibroGen Beijing may involve any number of scenarios including keeping the money onshore to fund future expansion of our China operations or paying down certain debt obligations.
-To date, no such debt repayments have occurred, nor have there been any other payments or distributions from FibroGen Beijing to entities or investors outside of China.
+During the three months ended September 30, 2023, FibroGen Beijing made a repayment of \$11.8 million of intercompany loans.
+In addition, in October 2023, FibroGen Beijing made another repayment of \$21.2 million of intercompany loans.
 Our capital contributions to FibroGen Beijing and the liquidity position of FibroGen Beijing depend on many factors, including those set forth under Part II, Item 1A "Risk Factors" in this Quarterly Report.